 1. To receive the Audited Financial Statements of the Company for the financial year ended 31 December 2017 and the Directors and Auditors Reports thereon.

-(Please refer to Explanatory Note 9)
+(Please refer to Explanatory Note 9) 2.
 To approve the payment of Directors' fees of RM72,000 for the financial year ended 31 December 2017.
-2.

-To re-elect the following Directors who retire pursuant to Article 90 of the Company's Articles of 3.
-Association:-

-(ii) Datuk Wira Dr. Goy Hong Boon

-(iii) Mr Cher Lip Chun
+(Ordinary Resolution 1) 3.
+To re-elect the following Directors who retire pursuant to Article 90 of the Company's Articles of Association:- (i) Dato' Ismail bin Hamzah (Ordinary Resolution 2) (ii) Datuk Wira Dr. Goy Hong Boon (Ordinary Resolution 3) (iii) Mr Cher Lip Chun (Ordinary Resolution 4) 4.
+To re-appoint Messrs UHY as Auditors of the Company for the ensuing year and to authorise the (Ordinarv

-To re-appoint Messrs UHY as Auditors of the Company for the ensuing year and to authorise the Directors to fix their remuneration.
+4. To re-appoint Messrs UHY as Auditors of the Company for the ensuing year and to authorise the (Ordinary Directors to fix their remuneration.
+(Besolution 5)